hashicorp/consul/website/source/api/acl/tokens.html.md

 - `authmethod` `(string: "")` - Filters the token list to those tokens that are linked with the specific named auth method.

+- `authmethod-ns` `(string: "")` - **(Enterprise Only)** Specifics the namespace of the `authmethod` being used for token lookup.
+If not provided, the namespace provided by the `ns` parameter will be used.
+If neither of those is provided then the namespace will be inherited from the request's ACL token.
+Added in Consul 1.7.0.

 - `ns` `(string: "")` - **(Enterprise Only)** Specifies the namespace to list the tokens for.
 This value can be specified as the `ns` URL query parameter or the `X-Consul-Namespace` header.
 If not provided by either,